defuncart/dart_test_utils/README.md

 dart run dart_test_utils:organize_test_folder --apply
 ```

 if the tool is a dev dependency.

+The option `--set-exit-if-changed` can be used in a CI pipeline to fail when there are file changes.
 For a full overview, see `dart run dart_test_utils:organize_test_folder -h`.

+### Expected Behavior

+- When a file should be moved, if a file exists at the target location, then the existing file will be overwritten.
+- If a moved file contains relative paths (i.e. `import '../mocks.dart'`), then the path will need manual resolution.